 This principle is important to keep in mind when you train any young ornamental tree.
 Lateral buds grow along the sides of a shoot and give rise to sideways growth that makes a plant bushy.

 Summer pruning of fruit trees controls size by removing energy-wasting water sprouts.
 Summer is also a good time to remove leafy upper branches that excessively shade fruit on the lower branches.
 Winter pruning is meant to stimulate the tree.
-Summer pruning uses thinning cuts-where the branch is cut off at its point of attachment, instead of part way along the branch- and these cuts do not encourage new growth but control the size of your tree making fruit harvest easier.
+Summer pruning uses thinning cuts, where the branch is cut off at its point of attachment instead of part way along the branch, and these cuts do not encourage new growth but control the size of your tree making fruit harvest easier.

 Summer pruning also can control pests like coddling moths, mites or aphids.
 Just be sure to dispose of these trimmings and don’t compost them.

-If you have apricots and cherries, summer pruning only is now advised as they are susceptible to a branch killing disease if pruned during rainy weather.
+If you have apricots and cherries, summer pruning only is now advised as these trees are susceptible to a branch killing disease if pruned during rainy weather.
 Prune stone fruits like peaches and nectarines after harvest by 50%.
 They grow quite rapidly.
 Apricots and plums need to have only 20% of their new growth pruned away.

 Be sure to thin the fruit on your trees.
 That’s another good reason to keep them smaller so you can more easily reach the branches.
 The best time to do this is when the fruit is still small.
 Thinning fruit discourages early fruit drop and improves the quality of the remaining fruit.
 It helps to avoid limb damage from a heavy fruit load.
 Also it stimulates next year’s crop and helps to avoid biennial bearing.
 Left to their own devices, a fruit tree may bear heavily one year and then light or not at all the next year.
 Some types of fruit trees like peaches and Golden Delicious apples are likely to bear biennially if the current year’s fruit crop isn’t thinned.